Date

 A contractor’s reputation is one of your best indicators of quality.
 Look for online reviews on third-party sites to see what previous customers have to say about their experience.
 Pay attention to comments about communication, timeliness, and the quality of the finished work.
 Don’t be afraid to ask a potential contractor for a portfolio of their recent flat roof projects or a list of references you can contact.
 A confident, experienced roofer will be happy to share examples of their work on both residential and commercial buildings.

-Insist on Clear Communication and Detailed Estimates
+Prioritize Clear Communication and Written Estimates

 Clear, consistent communication is the foundation of a good working relationship.
 Your contractor should be responsive, answer your questions thoroughly, and keep you informed throughout the project.
 They should also provide a detailed, written estimate that breaks down all the costs, including labor, materials, and any potential permit fees.
 This transparency helps you understand exactly what you’re paying for and prevents surprise charges.
 You can even get a preliminary idea of costs by using an online roofing calculator before you start collecting official quotes.